sreejaatlur/bot_automation/README.md

 ### Setup:

-1. Clone the repository to your local machine.
-2. Install dependencies using `npm install`.
-3. Configure Telegram bot token and other settings in `.env` file.
+1. Set up an AWS EC2 instance to host the application.
+2. Connect to the EC2 instance using SSH.
+3. Install tmux to run the application in the background.
-4. Run the application using `node app.js`.
+4. Upload project files to the EC2 instance using a tool like WinSCP.

 ### Usage

-1. Configure your desired courses in the `match_data.json` file.
+1. Configure your desired courses in the application.
-2. Start the application and let it continuously monitor course availability.
+2. Start the application using tmux to begin monitoring course availability.
 3. Receive notifications on your Telegram when seats become available.
 4. Proceed with course registration using the provided information.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any inquiries or feedback, please contact [sreejaatluri](mailto:atlurisreeja.com).
+For any inquiries or feedback, please contact [Sreeja Atluri](mailto:atlurisreeja@example.com).
+## YouTube Video

+Watch the demonstration of the Automated Course Registration System on YouTube:
 [![bot_automation](https://img.youtube.com/vi/nsrHq5UIUVI/0.jpg)](https://www.youtube.com/watch?v=nsrHq5UIUVI)